 As SSC has done the major changes in the exam pattern last year by splitting the whole examination process into four tiers, namely, the written examination i.e. Tier-I & Tier-II, and finally Tier-III, which includes computer efficiency/skill test.

 We expect that the above said criteria will not change for the 2017-18 session.
 As the order of the day, government jobs are very eminent in the youth.
-Hence, there is a tremendous competition in such examinations, as you will be posted across the nation under ministries as a gazetted officer, which are above all other jobs.
+Hence, there is a tremendous competition in such examinations, as you will be posted across the nation under various ministries, which are above all other private jobs.
 So, start preparing for the exam systematically.
 For more updates/news, keep on visiting us.

 All the best!